-My day job was working in a daycare, which is an excellent place for an author.
-I have cultivated various ideas for both books for children and adults in the past six years.
-Throughout my career, I held multiple positions.
+My day job was working in a daycare, which is an excellent place for a children’s author.
+I have cultivated various ideas for books for both children and adults in the past six years.
+Throughout my career, I held multiple positions including floater, cook, and assistant teacher.
 One day when I was in the two-year-old room, one of the kids was eating their boogers.

-So I sat down and wrote it and revised and revised and revised.
+It wasn’t until I took a freelance writing course in early 2014, and I had to pick an option for my final assignment.
+I immediately chose ‘children’s short story’ because Boogers was starting to haunt me.
+I sat down and revised and revised and revised.
 In the end, my instructor enjoyed it and said I should have it published.
 It made me feel amazing that someone outside of my sphere of influence truly enjoyed my work.

 In the spring of 2015, I submitted it to several magazines only to get rejection letters.
 No worries, I would just keep trying.
 In the midst of this, I decided to take it in and read it to the oldest class in our center.
 They loved it and sat completely still through the whole reading-without illustrations!
 A few told me afterward that they wanted “that book.”
 Knowing they are my most honest and authentic audience, I knew that eventually I would have to self-publish it.

 A little over a year later Don’t Eat Your Boogers (You’ll Turn Green) was released on November 2, 2015.
 I had been proudly showing my co-workers my cover and illustrations previously.
 One of our older kids saw the papers in my hand and asked what I had, and I told him that he would find out in a few months.

 I thought his eyes were going to pop out of his head when he responded with a gasp of, “Really?”.
 It was the best feeling ever to take the first copy in and show them.
 After all, they are the ones that gave me the confidence to publish it in the first place.

 Since then, I have published my second children’s book in my Boys Will Be Boys Series.
 It’s called Brock’s Bad Temper (And The Time Machine).